 The farm tour season runs from May 1 to September 30, not including the schools’ summer holidays.
 Tours can range from 1 to 5 hours and the average tour duration is 3.5 hours.
 You have control of your schedule and can decline any farm tour request.

-Kids on the Farm tours are now booked online, which has greatly simplified the farm tour booking process.
-Participating farmers will receive support to learn how to navigate the booking site.
+Participating farmers will receive support to learn how to navigate the online booking site.
 Each farm will have access to its own online calendar where it can block off days and times it’s unavailable to lead farm tours.

 While the Kids on the Farm program will make a concerted effort to facilitate tour bookings to all participating farms, please note that your registration does not guarantee you will be asked to host any farm tours.
 Information provided on the Registration Form is used to create each farm profile.
 Teachers choose which farms to visit with their classes based on the farm profiles on the website.